 Located on Jolina Court in Richmond VT, Richmond Community Kitchen opened in the fall of 2017, and is owned by Susan Whitman, Physician's Assistant and Integrative Wellness Coach (and my cousin-in-law!), and by Amy Gifford, Executive Chef at RCK and also Program Coordinator for the Vermont Food Education Every Day (FEED.)

+When you walk into RCK you find yourself in a beautiful, open space with ready-to-go meals displayed in freezers and coolers on one wall, tall tables with chairs throughout the room, and the kitchen visible through a large window and garage door-enclosed walk-through.
+The space is set up to encourage folks to stop in, spend some time, play a game, even put a record on!
+It represents the shared vision Susan and Amy had of creating a location in their town where people could gather to socialize, to take classes, hold events, and most importantly to have access to wholesome, freshly prepared entrées to serve up at home.
 The journey began a couple of years ago when Susan and Amy found they shared the same challenges of working full-time and trying to get healthy, home cooked meals on the table for their families.
 They came up with the idea to meet that need for other families in their community.
 Together they created delicious and homey dishes like Beef Tamale Pie, Roasted Vegetable Enchiladas, and Vegetarian Chili.
 They cooked the meals at Amy's house, froze them and delivered them to folks who had ordered them in advance via local pick-up spots in the community.
 Now with their space on Jolina Court and Bridge Street fresh food is made daily using locally sourced ingredients, and folks can stop by to see what's fresh or frozen to take home.
 Customers can also view what's available on the RCK website, updated daily.

 I was lucky enough to sample their homemade Shepherd's Pie.
 It was savor, so tasty and my whole family eagerly gobbled it up.
 My son also had one of their meatball calzones and loved every bite.